+Nodes Actors in a network.
+Organized actors operating in the science-policy-society interface related to biodiversity, with a focus on the EU level.
+Attributes of nodes Variables characterising the actors of the network.
+Type of organization (e.g. business / private interest group; EU organization or agency; science-based community or network); geographical scale of operations (e.g. international; EU / (pan-) European; national); See Table 3.
+Edges Relational ties between actors.
+The relations (in the form of interactions) between organized actors operating in the science-policy-society interface related to biodiversity, with a focus on the EU-level.
+For example, communication about various biodiversity-related issues.
 Direction of edges Edges can be directed (i.e. the relationship has a direction from one node to another), undirected (no defined direction between the nodes) or mixed.
-Direction of reported interaction, e.g. i.e. organization A stated that they have a relationship with organization B (direction A \rightarrow B) and/or vice versa (reciprocal A \leftrightarrow B).
+Direction of reported interaction, e.g. actor A stated that they have a relationship with actor B (direction A \rightarrow B) and/or vice versa (reciprocal A \leftrightarrow B).
 Attributes of edges Variables characterising the relational ties between actors.
-Frequency of interaction (never; less than once a year; multiple times a year; weekly).
+Frequency of interaction between two organized actors (never; less than once a year; multiple times a year; weekly).
 Out-degree Number of edges leaving a node.
-Number of relations an organization has self-reported with other organizations (A \rightarrow B, C, D etc.).
+Number of relations an organized actor has self-reported with others (A \Rightarrow B, C, D, etc.).
 In-degree Number of incoming edges to a node.
-Number of relations an organization has according to the other organizations, i.e. the number of times it has been nominated by others (A \leftarrow B, C, D etc.).
+Number of relations an organized actor has according to the other actors, i.e. the number of times an actor has been nominated by others (A \leftarrow B, C, D, etc.).
 Degree centrality A measure of the number of edges a node is connected to.
+Centrality can be measured as in-degree or out-degree centrality, or as the sum of both.
+Weighted centrality considers the edge's attributes (weights).
 A high degree centrality for an organization shows its 'popularity' in the network.
-We are particularly interested in in-degree centrality , meaning how many times an organization has been named by others as a partner in information exchange, indicating its importance in information networks.
+Particularly, in-degree centrality indicates how many times an organized actor has been named by others, indicating its importance in information networks.
 Betweenness centrality Number of times a node represents the shortest path between other nodes.
-A high between centrality for an organization shows its potential to be an 'intermediary' in the network, meaning its many relations and positioning in the network could be leveraged to bridge actors.
+A high betweennes centrality for an organized actor indicates its potential to be an 'intermediary' in the network, meaning its many relations and positioning in the network could be leveraged to bridge disconnected actors.
+Modularity Allows to separate the network into clusters.
+Higher modularity scores mean that there is a greater number of connections within communities compared to connections between them.
+Thematic communities of actors (clusters) are identified by the software based on network interactions.